Lab-Translational-Cancer-Imaging/FGT_segmentation/README.md

 This repository contains the trained network weights for the Radiology paper "Assessing Quantitative Parenchymal Features on Baseline Dynamic Contrast-enhanced MRI and Cancer Occurrence in Women with Extremely Dense Breasts".
 If you use these network weights, please cite our publication:

 > H. Wang, B.H.M. van der Velden, ..., K.G.A.
-Gilhuijs, Assessing Quantitative Parenchymal Features on Baseline Dynamic Contrast-enhanced MRI and Cancer Occurrence in Women with Extremely Dense Breasts
+Gilhuijs, Assessing Quantitative Parenchymal Features on Baseline Dynamic Contrast-enhanced MRI and Cancer Occurrence in Women with Extremely Dense Breasts, Radiology 2023

 ## Usage